 The Diversity and Excellence Committee and LEAP Faculty review participants’ performance in the program and assess whether the applicant exhibits the team-building, leadership, drive, and academic skills necessary to complete law school and pass the bar examination.
 The LEAP Committee then recommends individuals to the Law School’s Admissions Committee for admission to the entering Juris Doctor class.
 The Admissions Committee reviews the recommendations and makes a final determination of admission.

 LEAP is a rigorous program and success is not guaranteed.
+Upon successful completion of LEAP, Admission to the full-time program is not guaranteed.
 The recommendations and decisions of the Committees are final and non-appealable.